isomerpages/govtech-sa/pages/FAQs.md

 * Location where scanning of identification took place
 * First 13 characters of your login QR codes that do not work.
 This can be found at the left of the QR code (abcdef12-3456…)

 You will be able to enter the recorded details into GovSupply manually later on.
-If the problem persists, please submit a request on Zendesk or email to [supplyallyhelp@hive.gov.sg](mailto:supplyallyhelp@hive.gov.sg)
+If the problem persists, please email to [govsupply_support@tech.gov.sg](mailto:govsupply_support@tech.gov.sg)

+### **My screen looks different from my colleagues.
+What should I do?**
+Do not checkout for that transaction.
+Your app might not be updated.
+1. Please close the app and remove it from background.
+2. Restart app and press on "update" on the yellow banner.
+3. Once your app is updated, perform that transaction again.
+4. If you still noticed the difference, please logout and rescan your QR code to login again.